brendoau/genaispbc1/README.md

 ![alt text](Xnip2025-11-25_13-16-46.jpg)

-Click **Save** when prompted to add a new project.
+Click **Save** when prompted to add a new sidekick project.

 ![alt text](Xnip2025-11-25_13-17-41.jpg)

-You may get prompted to install the AEM Sidekick if you don't have it already installed.
+You may get prompted to install the [AEM Sidekick](https://chromewebstore.google.com/detail/aem-sidekick/igkmdomcgoebiipaifhmpfjhbjccggml) if you don't have it already installed.
 Install this.

 ![alt text](Xnip2025-11-25_13-23-26.jpg)